ustream/Specialist/readme.md

 ***What is this?***

 This is a heavily modified version of [this awesome little piece of code](https://github.com/vincentbernat/serverspec-example) (mad props for it, really).
 This tool makes you able to run serverspec locally on your production servers and post the results to a dashboard , where you can have a look at the results.
 This is achieved with a heavily modified Rakefile, and a simple Flask API +Angular.JS Frontend.
-It can be used as a dashboard, or as a really simple monitoring solutions.
+It can be used as a dashboard, or as a really simple monitoring solution.

 ***Getting started***